contentauth/c2pa-python/docs/native-resources-management.md

 - `_init_attrs()` called after an FFI call that can raise leaves `_release()` accessing attributes that do not exist yet when that call fails, crashing with `AttributeError`.
 It belongs immediately after `super().__init__()`, before anything that can fail.

-- Assigning `self._handle` or `self._lifecycle_state` directly bypasses the checks that make the lifecycle safe. `_activate()` refuses a null handle and refuses to run on an already-active object; `_swap_handle()` requires the resource to be active and the replacement non-null.
+- Assigning `self._handle` or `self._lifecycle_state` directly bypasses the checks that make the lifecycle safe. `_activate()` refuses a null handle and refuses to run on an already-active object; `_consume_and_swap()` requires the resource to be active and the replacement non-null.
 Direct assignment gives up both, and the resulting bugs (an ACTIVE object with a null handle, or a silently discarded pointer) surface far from their cause.

 - A `_release()` that raises has its exception silently swallowed by `_cleanup_resources()`, visible only in the logs.
 A small lifecycle for managed resources would let `_release()` check whether they need releasing; the actual release call wrapped in try/except is a fallback for unexpected failures.